 Take Note of Payment Deadlines

 This detailed information will also help you plan ahead, so you can know exactly how much is due to whom, by when, and how you have to pay them.
 The goal is to be as organized as possible.
 Organized brides and grooms experience significantly less stress in the last weeks leading up to the wedding date because they knew what was coming and were prepared.

 You can start your spreadsheet with some obvious categories: Photography, Cake, Ceremony Music, Officiant, Venue (separate lines for ceremony and reception if they're at different locations), Marriage License Paperwork, Reception Music, Reception Catering, Wedding Favors, Rehearsal Dinner, Wedding Gown, Groom's Attire, Wedding Party Gifts, Wedding Day Beauty Appointments, Rentals, Flowers, Permits (if any are required for your events), Setup and Teardown (if not included by your venue or vendors), Lunch for the Bridal Party on the Day of the Wedding, Bride/Groom Accommodations, and Wedding Party Transportation.

 Don't Forget to Tip

-Depending on your wedding's activities, you may have a lot more line items, or some of the ones I've here may not apply.
-Don't forget to add an additional line for gratuities, and to get a clear understanding of who you need to tip, ahead of the wedding week.
+Depending on your wedding's activities, you may have a lot more line items, or some previously mentioned may not apply.
+Don't forget to add an additional line for gratuities, and to get a clear understanding of whom you need to tip, ahead of the wedding week.
 Some venues build service charges and gratuities into their contracts, but many don't.
 You need to budget 15-20 percent gratuity for every vendor and have cash on hand on the wedding day to tip people.